Koriopolis: Club punishments by HFF

 On 28 July 2011 it was announced that Olympiacos Volos and Kavala would be relegated to the Football League, and their chairmen Achilleas Beos and Makis Psomiadis would face a lifelong ban from any football-related activity.
 Both of them appealed the decision.

 On 10 August 2011 the final decision from the HFF's court had been made.
 It was ultimately decided that both teams would remain in the Super League, though with points deducted from the 2011-12 Super League season; Olympiacos Volos had 10 points deducted and Kavala 8 points.

 The next day, 11 August 2011, Olympiacos Volos, which had reached the Europa League play-off round, were excluded from the competition by UEFA for their involvement in the scandal.
-UEFA officials said no action was presently being considered against Olympiacos F.C. regarding its participation in the Champions League of the following season.
+At the time, UEFA officials said no action was being considered against Olympiacos F.C. regarding its participation in the Champions League of the following season.

 On 23 August 2011, Olympiacos Volos and Kavala ultimately didn't get the license to participate and were relegated to Delta Ethniki for their involvement in the scandal.

 In February 2012, the Super League Greece with the agreement of the Hellenic Football Federation achieved the replacement of the two football prosecutors (Fakos, Antonakakis) with two others (Petropoulos, Karras).
 The scandal investigation has stopped and never resumed ever since.
 In September 2012, the Hellenic Football Federation decided the return Olympiacos Volos to the second division.

 Judicial process

 In 2013, the first trial took place, which found guilty officials Makis Psomiadis and Thomas Mitropoulos.

-In July 2015, Marinakis was acquitted from all charges by the Prosecutor, Panagiotis Poulios, and the three member Council of Judges with the decision being final.
-After the prosecutor's proposal to the penal justice, it was announced that the following are also going to be tried for the Koriopolis scandal: players Avraam Papadopoulos Kostas Mendrinos, officials Achilleas Beos, Ioannis Kombotis (owner of Levadiakos F.C.), Dimitris Tzelepis (chairman of Panthrakikos F.C.), Giorgos Borovilos (president of Asteras Tripolis), Dimitris Bakos (owner of Asteras Tripolis), Michalis Kountouris (president of amateur Olympiacos CFP and board member of Olympiacos F.C.) and many more.

-On 18 March 2016, Panathinaikos FC President Giannis Alafouzos sued Mr Marinakis and judges Tziblakis and Poulios for the Koriopolis case.
+On 18 March 2016, Panathinaikos FC President Giannis Alafouzos sued judges Tziblakis and Poulios for the Koriopolis case.
 In the end, only Giorgos Tsakogiannis was convicted of illegal betting on a continuous basis and for participation in an illegal bet.